sankarshanmukhopadhyay/Links/README.md

 * [Connection weights](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Connection-weights.-Similarities-between-brains-and-communities)
 * [Village defences](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Village-defences,-vulnerable-members)
 * [Earlier history of the project](https://inkytech.atlassian.net/wiki/spaces/IT/overview) - a link to a Confluence wiki
-* The natural homes/ecosystems for the project are in:
+* The decentralized reputation explored in this project is adjacent to, but perhaps subtly different from decentralized trust, where there is a significant body of existing work:
   * [Decentralized Trust Working Group in Confluence](https://lf-toip.atlassian.net/wiki/spaces/HOME/pages/22985064/All+Members+Meeting+Page)
   * [The same group (roughly) in GitHub](https://github.com/trustoverip/dtgwg-cred-tf/tree/14-revised-vrc-spec---v02).